Pusong Ligaw: Plot

 Pusong Ligaw is a classic story about friendship, love, and dreams.
-Two women, Tessa and Marga are bound by a promise to keep their friendship forever.
+Two women, Tessa/Teri and Marga are bound by a promise to keep their friendship forever.
 This fictional drama follows them through the disintegration of their friendship, the tragedy in their lives and their children's, and their reconciliation.

-They both come from poor families but Tessa and Marga always support each other as they face their issues, struggles, challenges, as well as the happy experiences of their youth.
+They both come from poor families but Tessa/Teri and Marga always support each other as they face their issues, struggles, challenges, as well as the happy experiences of their youth.
 Their bond is tested when Caloy enters their lives.
 Caloy has a historical relationship with Marga, but she prefers to keep it platonic.
-He meets Tessa and they fall in love.
+He meets Tessa/Teri and they fall in love.
 Marga changes her mind about Caloy and decides she can win him back.
-As Tessa pursues her dream of becoming a fashion designer, Caloy gets jealous of Tessa's mentor, the wealthy and influential Jaime Laurel, owner of a fashion conglomerate in Asia and America, who invites Tessa to one of his events.
-Marga uses Caloy's jealousy to undermine his faith in Tessa, and in one drunken evening, they spend the night together.
+As Tessa/Teri pursues her dream of becoming a fashion designer, Caloy gets jealous of Tessa's/Teri's mentor, the wealthy and influential Jaime Laurel, owner of a fashion conglomerate in Asia and America, who invites Tessa/Teri to one of his events.
+Marga uses Caloy's jealousy to undermine his faith in Tessa/Teri, and in one drunken evening, they spend the night together.

-Tessa finds them together the next morning and is distraught.
+Tessa/Teri finds them together the next morning and is distraught.
 Shattered and broken over the betrayal of both friends, she leaves Caloy and returns to her home in the province.
 She discovers she is pregnant and her mother banishes her from their home.
-Tessa moves to Manila alone and supports herself.
+Tessa/Teri moves to Manila alone and supports herself.
 She gives birth to a boy, Rafael, and struggles to earn a living as a seamstress in Divisoria.
 Her life further destructs when her baby is kidnapped by a woman known by authorities for kidnapping and selling babies.
-Unable to find her son, Tessa is distraught and out of her mind when Jaime Laurel finds her and takes care of her.
+Unable to find her son, Tessa/Teri is distraught and out of her mind when Jaime Laurel finds her and takes care of her.
 Years later, they get married.
-Although Tessa never stops looking for her son, she adopts a street urchin and calls him Rafa.
+Although Tessa/Teri never stops looking for her son, she adopts a street urchin and calls him Rafa.

 Caloy is heartbroken over losing Tessa.
 He returns to school and completes his engineering degree.
 He leaves to work abroad with an international shipping company, saving a substantial amount of money when he returns.
 He opens a business servicing companies and retail establishments requiring mechanical repairs of tools and mechanical equipment.
 He does very well, and is able to build a large house, and continues to support orphans with building their job skills to keep them off the streets.